+The following steps show how to use Rufus to quickly create a bootable flash drive in Windows.
 Of all the available tools, Rufus, a free and open-source application, is one of the best.
 In fact, Rufus is one of the few necessary tools that every Windows user should have in their software catalog.

-The following steps show how you can use Rufus to quickly create a bootable flash drive in Windows.
-(You can also use Rufus to format a USB drive in FAT32, which isn’t possible with the regular formatting tool in Windows 10.)
+Tip: you can also use Rufus to format a USB drive in FAT32, which isn’t possible with the regular formatting tool in Windows 10 and 11.

 Use Rufus to Create a Bootable USB Drive